-Calibration cups are available from most agricultural offices or weed Use Table 2 is of the rozzle.
+Calibration cups are available from most agricultural offices or weed supervisors.

 4.7.2 OPTIONAL CONTROLLER CALIBRA-TION

 The controller must be set and calibrated for your specific machine.
 Refer to the Controller manual and follow its Calibration procedure.
 Use the same controller settings during sprayer component calibrations as used in the field.